 For example, head to the 10th arrondissement (Gare du Nord/Gare de l’Est) to stock up on Indian spices, to the 13th (Belleville/Chinatown) for an authentic Asian experience or to the 2nd (Opéra-Rue Saint-Anne) for a culinary discovery in “Little Tokyo”.

 Parisians don’t speak English

 False: Just because Parisians in shops, bars and restaurants might address you in French, it doesn’t mean that they can’t speak English.
 Whilst English has become the most widely spoken language on the planet, Parisians remain deeply proud of “la langue française” and are constantly tasked with meeting tourists of different nationality.

 In reality, most Parisians, especially the younger generations, have a good grasp of English.
 Introduce yourself in French, explain where you’re from and they’ll usually be happy to speak in English if you’re having difficulties.

-Lodgis Tip: Check out our selection of furnished rentals in the residential neighbourhoods of the 7th (Eiffel Tower/Invalides), 16th (Trocaéro/Bois de Boulogne), 17th (Ternes/Monceau/Batignolles), and 11th arrondisements (Bastille/République)!
+Lodgis Tip: Check out our selection of furnished rentals in the residential neighborhoods of the 7th (Eiffel Tower/Invalides), 16th (Trocaéro/Bois de Boulogne), 17th (Ternes/Monceau/Batignolles), and 11th arrondisements (Bastille/République)!

 Hopefully this article has helped to bust a few myths you’ve heard about Parisians over the years.
 But, like many things, it’s a matter of perspective and the best way to decide is to come and find out for yourself!

-Book yourself into one of our furnished rental apartments in one of Paris’ most residential neighbourhoods and find out how real Parisians live.
+Book yourself into one of our furnished rental apartments in one of Paris’ most residential neighborhoods and find out how real Parisians live.